UtkarshTheDev/TweeterLens/README.md

 ![TweeterLens Banner](./screenshots/banner.png)

+> **⚠️ SERVICE CURRENTLY UNAVAILABLE**
+>
+> **TweeterLens is currently not functional due to X (formerly Twitter) restricting access to post data.** Our data provider, SocialData.tools, can no longer fetch X/Twitter posts due to these platform restrictions.
+We are monitoring the situation and will update this notice when service is restored.
+>
+> **Please do not attempt to use this application at this time** - it will not work regardless of API key configuration.

+---

 TweeterLens is a powerful Twitter analytics and visualization tool that helps you explore and analyze any Twitter profile with beautiful, interactive dashboards.
 Get detailed insights into posting patterns, engagement metrics, and content performance.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FUtkarshTheDev%2FTweeterLens)